 Post minutes of all meetings of the Student Court and send them to the Administrative Assistant.
 Make copies of all opinions released by the Student Court in the Student Government office.

-Each Associate or Assistant Justice shall serve three office hours per week in the Student Government Office, or as defined by the Chief Justice.
+Each Associate or Assistant Justice shall serve three hours of Court service per week, or as defined by the Chief Justice.
 Each failure to meet these requirements will result in an absence.
 The Chief Justice shall perform at least fifteen hours of Student Government service per week during the fall and spring semesters.
 Each failure to meet this requirement shall constitute an absence.
 The court may waive this requirement under extenuating circumstances.

 Any Justice of the Student Court having two or more unexcused absences per semester from regularly scheduled meetings will be removed from the Court with a majority vote of the Student Court as recommended by the Chief Justice.
 If the Student Court decides not to remove the Justice in question, they may set forth criteria that the Justice in question must follow to remain on the Court.
 If the Justice in question does not abide by those criteria, the Chief Justice has the right to remove said Justice without a second vote by the Student Court.
 If the Chief Justice is the Justice in question, a majority vote of the Student Court will be sufficient for removal of the Chief Justice.

-A notice and an agenda for all meetings of the Student Court at which a case or cases are to be heard must be clearly posted in the Student Government office forty-eight hours in advance of the meeting.
-If additional cases are placed on the agenda, an amended agenda must be posted twenty-four hours in advance of the meeting and this will be considered the final agenda.
+An agenda for all meetings of the Student Court at which a case or cases are to be heard must be available in the Student Government office forty-eight hours in advance of the meeting.
+If additional cases are placed on the agenda, an amended agenda must be available twenty-four hours in advance of the meeting and this will be considered the final agenda.
 No additional cases may be heard other than those posted on the agenda.
 Regularly scheduled meetings at which no cases are to be heard and any Election Complaint Hearings are exempt from this provision.

 Court Opinions